 Arm liposuction can produce excellent outcomes for the right candidates, but isn’t right for everyone.
 Read what doctors have to say about the benefits and risks of arm liposuction in our forum.

 Brachioplasty, or arm lift surgery, is an invasive procedure that removes excess fat and skin from the arms.
 The treatment is performed under anesthetic.
 A significant quantity of excess fat and skin can be removed during this surgery; however, the patient will be left with a scar.

 Brachioplasty can be appropriate for patients who have experienced significant weight loss.
 Zwivel’s brachioplasty guide explains what arm lift surgery entails, and includes before and after images.

 SculpSure is a non-invasive treatment that uses diode laser technology to reduce fat from the arms.
 Laser energy is transmitted through the skin, converted into heat and absorbed by the adipose tissue, which cannot withstand the high temperatures.
-Use of SculpSure on the arms is still off-label.

 There is currently a range of products on the market that promise to reduce fat at home.
 Although the principles of CoolSculpting may seem simple or even replicable, the CoolSculpting device is the only FDA-approved cryolipolysis system on the market.

 Successful fat freezing requires very precise cooling.
 Utilizing fat-freezing devices to reduce arm fat at home is risky.
 DIY devices should be avoided, as they lack the vacuum element that ensures the safety of the CoolSculpting treatment.